autonomousapps/dependency-analysis-gradle-plugin/RELEASING.md

 1. Update `build.gradle.kts` to next snapshot version (x.y.z-SNAPSHOT)
 1. git commit -am "Prepare next development version."
 1. git push && git push --tags

+nb: if there are ever any issues with publishing to the Gradle Plugin Portal, open an issue on https://github.com/gradle/plugin-portal-requests/issues and email plugin-portal-support@gradle.com.